-But Otto Mears had other plans and was working to connect the Red Mountain Mining District to Silverton with the Silverton Railroad.
+But Otto Mears had other plans and worked to connect the Red Mountain Mining District to Silverton with the Silverton Railroad.
 In 1888, the line reached Ironton in November.
 It was completed in September 1889 to its terminus in Albany, about eight miles south of Ouray.
-Above this point, the toll road above Ironton was much to steep for the Silverton Railroad to use as a roadbed.
-An electric cog railway was planned to connect Ouray with Ironton, but due to financial restraints, it was never completed.
+Above this point, the toll road above Ironton was much too steep for the Silverton Railroad to use as a roadbed.
+An electric cog railway was planned to connect Ouray with Ironton, but it was never completed due to financial restraints.

 The railroad connected the Red Mountain Mining District’s towns to the bustling city of Silverton and allowed the mines to ship medium and low-grade ore to smelters in Durango and Pueblo.

 When the mines began to play out, the Silverton Railroad cut back service, shortened the line, and was abandoned in 1921.
-Mears’ toll road continued to operate until the early 1920’s when it was rebuilt and became part of the present day US Highway 550.
+Mears’ toll road continued to operate until the early 1920s when it was rebuilt and became part of US Highway 550.

 The 1930 State Highways map showed US 550 as a patchwork of a graded and surfaced road.
 Armed with improved snow-clearing machinery, the state kept the road open year-round for the first time in 1935.

 Many people traveling the byway wonder why there are no guardrails in some places.
 Archival photos show that large earthen blocks once served as guardrails in the road’s early days.
 However, the blocks left snowplow drivers no place to push the 300 inches of snow that annually fall on the San Juans.
 There are some guardrails along the highway today, but only where the road has enough width that it can still be maintained.